thephpleague/commonmark/docs/1.0/basic-usage.md

 <i class="fa fa-exclamation-triangle"></i>
 **Important:** See the [security](/1.0/security/) section for important details on avoiding security misconfigurations.

-The actual conversion process requires three steps:
+The actual conversion process has three steps:

- 1. Create an `Environment`, adding whichever extensions/parser/renders you need
+ 1. Creating an `Environment`, adding whichever extensions/parser/renders you need
  2. Parsing the Markdown input into an AST
  3. Rendering the AST document as HTML

-You can do this yourself if you wish:
+`CommonMarkConverter` handles this for you, but you can execute that process yourself if you wish:

 ~~~php
 <?php